ai-proxy

 In the gateway's access log, you should see a log entry similar to the following:

-The access log entry shows the request type is ai_chat, time to first token is 2858 milliseconds, LLM model the request was forwarded to is gpt-4, request LLM model gpt-3.5, prompt token usage is 23, and completion token usage is 8.
+The access log entry shows the APISIX upstream response time as 2.670 seconds, the request type as ai_chat, time to first token as 2670 milliseconds, the LLM model that the request was forwarded to as gpt-4, the request LLM model as gpt-3.5, with prompt token usage of 23 and completion token usage of 7.

 Send Request Log to Logger